PrivacyLx/website/content/post/stayaway-covid.en.md

 title: "Notice: Mandatory use of App Stayaway"
 author: "PrivacyLx"
 date: "2020-10-16"
 Description: "On the 14th of this month, the Government presented a bill that imposes the use of the COVID Stayaway application.
-This statement contextualizes the problem in a logic of privacy and digital sovereignty.
+This statement contextualizes the problem in a logic of privacy and digital sovereignty."
 tags: ["stayaway covid"]
 ---